fabianmendozaospina/networkly/readme.md

 │   │   └── style.css
 │   ├── img
 │   │   ├── favicon.png
+│   │   ├── login.jpg
+│   │   ├── logo.png
+│   │   ├── search.png
-│   │   ├── hero-banner-img.png
+│   │   ├── por-borrar.jpg
-│   │   ├── banner.jpg
+│   │   ├── por-borrar2.jpg
-│   │   └── download-app-img.png
+│   │   └── profile.jpg
 │   ├── js
 │   │   ├── app.js
-│   │   └── map.js
+│   │   └── utils.js
 ├── index.html
+├── home.html
 └── README.md

 ![](./assets/img/readme.png)

 ## 💡Features
-### Header
-- Logo and navigation menu.
-- Dropdown menu for additional links.

-### Banner
+### User Authentication:
-- Prominent hero banner to showcase key promotions or announcements.
-- Visually engaging with space for images and text.
+- Login functionality that verifies user credentials stored in localStorage.
+- Error messaging for incorrect username or password attempts.

-### Modal Dialog
+### Responsive Design:
-- Log in/Register modal for user authentication.
-- Form validation and submission.
+- Adapts to different screen sizes and devices.

-### Services
-- Showcases the services provided by the company.

-### Contact Us
+### Profile Management:
-- Contact form for users to send messages.
-- Input fields for name, email, and message, with validation.
+- Allows the user to manually add picture and data to the feed.
+- Displays profiles of at least 10 other users fetched from the Random User API, showcasing their profile pictures, full names, and cities.

-### Footer
+### Customizable Styling:
-- Social media links.
-- Company information.
+- Consistent use of colors, fonts, and design elements to maintain a professional and cohesive look throughout the application.

 &copy; Created by MITT Software Students.